cellannotation/cell-annotation-schema/README.md

 ## Releases

-We publish both versioned releases and a nightly snaphot at https://github.com/cellannotation/cell-annotation-schema/releases
+We publish both versioned releases and a nightly snapshot at https://github.com/cellannotation/cell-annotation-schema/releases

 Release assets include a core schema file and extensions (currently for BICAN and the Cell Annotation Platform).

+PyPI release is at https://pypi.org/project/cell-annotation-schema/

+You can discover instructions on utilizing the PyPI package by visiting the following link https://github.com/cellannotation/cell-annotation-schema/blob/main/docs/pypi_package.md

 ## Contents
 - General standard for annotating cell sets (JSON Schema)